BhumitJ/Torn-points-market-analysis/README.md

 ## What this project contains
-- `excel/torn_points_market_dashboard.xlsx` — Dashboard with sheets: `Plushies`, `Flowers`, 'Coins', etc. Each sheet loads live data via Power Query using the Torn API and calculates:
+- `excel/torn_points_market_dashboard.xlsm` — Dashboard with sheets: 'Plushies', 'Flowers', 'Coins', etc. Each sheet loads live data via Power Query using the Torn API and calculates:
   - Total cost to buy all individual items
   - Estimated cost per point (based on in-game exchange set)
   - Comparison table and best value determination